wayneeseguin/psql-cm/README.md

     $ echo "ALTER TABLE schema_two.a_varchar ADD COLUMN a_timestamp timestamptz;" > add_a_timestamp.sql
     $ psql-cm submit --database psqlcm_test --change add_a_timestamp.sql

+Note that when we do not specify a full path to the file, psql-cm will look for the file in the current working directory.

 ## Command line parameters

 --database argument specifies a single database name and can be used multiple